bitdancer/dinsd/doc/relational_python.rst

 bunch of refactoring and backtracked to the beginning.
 If you are curious about the evolution you can check out the repository history.

+This file stops at the end of Chapter 5 of AIRDT.
+It covers only the relational algebra and how dinsd brings that into Python.
+The topic of persistent databases and database constraints are covered by other documents.

 Where reference is made to specific page numbers or figures in AIRTD, this is based on the bookboon.com edition of the book as available for download on November 1st, 2012.